 Are you prepared for the Holiday Season?
-Most Top 1000 companies start planning for the e-commerce Holiday in July and August.
+Most companies plan for the e-commerce Holiday in July and August.
 Are you ready?

-It shouldn’t be a surprise that most online or multichannel retailers sell more during the e-commerce holiday of Q4 and the early weeks of Q1 than any other time of the year — often doubling revenue from the other three quarters combined.
+It shouldn’t be surprising that most online or multichannel retailers sell more during the e-commerce holiday of Q4 and the early weeks of Q1 than any other time of the year — often doubling revenue from the other three quarters combined.
 The Holiday Season is “make or break” for many businesses, both big and small.
-If you’re reading this, you’re on the Internet, where now 13% of all retail sales are occurring (an all-time high), so it may not be a surprise for you.
+If you’re reading this, you’re on the Internet, where now 21% of all retail sales are occurring (an all-time high), so it may not surprise you.
 But why do so many marketing, e-commerce, retail, and digital teams wait until the last minute to plan?

 Picture a marathon race.
-While you may be able to muddle through it in pain without much training, if you started to train weeks or months in advance, your chances of having a better race increases.
+While you may be able to muddle through it in pain without much training if you start to train weeks or months in advance, your chances of having a better race increase.
 This is the same for your holiday retail season.

-The reality is you need to be ready before the season starts because your customers are searching for gifts as early as mid-October, but ramp up exponentially as we roll into November.
+You need to be ready before the season starts because your customers search for gifts as early as mid-October but ramp up exponentially as we roll into November.

 Experts agree.
 When the Starbucks’ “red cup” appears, the Holiday season has begun.
 This is typically the first Thursday or Friday in November and runs through the first two weeks of the new year.
 These 8-10 weeks are paramount to have a firm strategy in place in which to execute your sales.